 - Water is free.
 On hot days, water is your best bet to stay hydrated.
 Take your souvenir cup; it’s the easiest to carry because of the handle.
 I often attach it to a stroller or back pack strap, so I don’t have to carry it at all.
 Pretty much any stand with access to ice and water will fill it for you, free.

-- Purchase a meal ticket to save money on food.
-Enjoy a meal at 16 locations throughout the park including Chickie’s & Pete’s and Moe’s Southwest Grill.
+- Purchase a dining or drink plan to save money on food.
+Enjoy a meal at 14 locations throughout the park including Moe’s Southwest Grill.
 Yum!

 - Rain policy.
 I’m not going to pretend to know what Hersheypark’s rain policy is.
 Though, if it rains for more than an hour while you’re there and rides close, check when you leave at guest services to see if you are eligible for a return voucher.
 This, of course, doesn’t work for those with season passes.